Hawaii Hepatitis Class Action LawsuitShare

 Status of the Class Action Case

 On August 23, 2016, Starn O’Toole Marcus & Fisher and Marler Clark filed a class action lawsuit against Genki Sushi USA, Inc. and suppliers.
-The complaint was filed on behalf of individuals that received a Hepatitis A vaccination between April 2016 and August 2016 because of exposure to contaminated food served by Genki Sushi.
+The complaint was filed on behalf of individuals that received a Hepatitis A vaccination because of exposure to contaminated food served by Genki Sushi.
 A related class action covers individuals who received a Hepatitis A vaccination as a result of secondary exposure from other restaurants and establishments.
-The Court has ordered a mediation to address potential settlement of the class action claims and has scheduled that to occur in July, 2018.
+The Court has ordered a mediation to address potential settlement of the class action claims which is scheduled to occur in July, 2018.
 Meanwhile, we have filed the first in a series of court documents to move the class action claims forward in the event the mediation is unsuccessful.

 Status of Individual Cases

 Starn O’Toole Marcus & Fisher with Marler Clark is filing individual lawsuits on behalf of people that were infected with Hepatitis A resulting from exposure to contaminated food served by Genki Sushi.
 Over 40 of cases have been successfully resolved to date.
 We continue to accept new cases as the process is ongoing.
 As a general matter, individuals seeking to make a claim must do so before the later of (a) August 15, 2018 or (b) two years after the date of illness from exposure.
 However, each situation is unique, and you should not rely on these dates without first consulting with an attorney.
 If you have questions about whether you may be eligible to make a claim, please click on the link above to submit an inquiry to our firm.

 Hawaii Department of Heath Release (8/16) Provides the Following Information